What do you need to know about company tax?

 In the May 2018 Budget, changes were announced which are proposed to take effect for income years starting on or after 1 July 2018.

-- the Government will introduce an R&D premium that ties the rates of the non-refundable R&D tax offset to the R&D intensity – that is, the proportion of R&D expenditure over total annual expenditure.
+For companies with an aggregated annual turnover of $20 million or more, the Government will introduce an R&D premium that ties the rates of the non-refundable R&D tax offset to the R&D intensity – that is, the proportion of R&D expenditure over total annual expenditure.
 The marginal R&D premium will be the claimant’s company tax rate plus:

 - 4 percentage points for R&D expenditure between 0% to 2% R&D intensity;